unadlib/coaction/README.md

 ## Installation

-You can install the library for React application via npm, yarn, or pnpm.
+You can install `@coaction/react` for React application via npm, yarn, or pnpm.

 ```bash
 npm install @coaction/react